-In order to provide a harassment free environment, this policy must also extend to non-employees operating in the workplace, such as volunteers, vendors, contractors, etc. Violations of the policy by non-employees will be referred to a supervisor, the Executive Team or the Personnel Committee for appropriate corrective action.
+To provide a harassment free environment, this policy must also extend to non-employees operating in the workplace, such as volunteers, vendors, contractors, etc. Violations of the policy by non-employees will be referred to a supervisor, the Executive Team, or the Personnel Committee for appropriate corrective action.